Motivation Techniques And Goals For Reducing Depression Symptoms

 When you experience depression, tasks that seemed easy for you may suddenly seem more difficult, if not impossible.
 For example, perhaps writing invoices is a part of your daily work.
 In the past, you've been able to complete this duty without much effort.
 However, when you're diagnosed with depression, you notice that the task starts to overwhelm you, causing you to lose your motivation to work at a job you used to love.

 How you perceive the world and people around you may change due to depression.
 This change applies not only to your way of thinking but also to the information you get from your senses.
-One potential perceptual difference is believing the world seems "grey" or "colorless."
+These changes in perception can also affect your motivation and how you experience or respond to motivational techniques.
 People who write about their depression in poems or stories may use this imagery to describe their symptoms of apathy, which can impact motivation.

 You find negative meanings in daily occurrences